Focus and Scope

-Submission of a manuscript to Journal of Medical Biochemistry implies that the work described has not been published before, except in the form of an abstract, thesis or lecture, and is not under consideration for publicatio nelsewhere.
-It is the responsibility of the corresponding author to ensure that all authors see and approve the manuscript before its submission to Journal of Medical Biochemistry.
+Submission of a manuscript to the Journal of Medical Biochemistry implies that the work described has not been published before, except in the form of an abstract, thesis, or lecture, and is not under consideration for publication elsewhere.
+It is the responsibility of the corresponding author to ensure that all authors see and approve the manuscript before its submission to the Journal of Medical Biochemistry.
 Once the manuscript is accepted, it must not be published elsewhere without the consent of the copyright holders.
-Authors retain copyright of the published papers and grant to the publisher the non-exclusive right to publish the article, to be cited as its original publisher in case of reuse, and to distribute it in all forms and media.
+Authors retain the copyright of the published papers and grant to the publisher the non-exclusive right to publish the article, to be cited as its original publisher in case of reuse, and to distribute it in all forms and media.

 Full bibliographic information (authors, article title, journal title, volume, issue, pages) about the original publication must be provided and links must be made to the article's DOI and the license.

-After acceptance of the manuscript, and prior to publication, the authors are required to pay Article Processing Charges (APCs), which cover the expences of publication od accepted manuscript (proofreading, paging, copy editing, etc.) and its acceptance in open access.
-The APCs is a fee which is charged to authors to allow for immediate, unrestricted access to the full version of the article.
+After acceptance of the manuscript, and prior to publication, the authors are required to pay Article Processing Charges (APCs), which cover the expenses of publication of the accepted manuscript (proofreading, paging, copy editing, etc.) and its acceptance in open access.
+The APCs are a fee that is charged to authors to allow for immediate, unrestricted access to the full version of the article.
 Please note that the payment of this charge does not guarantee acceptance of the manuscript for publication and does not influence the outcome of the review procedure.
-After the positive review and the final decision of the Editor in Chief about the acceptance of the manuscript, the authors receive the invoice with the amount of the charges to be payed by bank transfer.
-The total charges are 360 EUR from abroad and for authors from Serbia the equvalent amount in RSD on the day of payment.
-The authors from abroad need to cover the bank transfer expences, the amount of which depends on the country and the local bank where the payment is made.
+After the positive review and the final decision of the Editor in Chief about the acceptance of the manuscript, the authors receive the invoice with the amount of the charges to be paid by bank transfer.
+The total charges are 1200 EUR from abroad and 141000 RSD for authors from Serbia.
+The authors from abroad need to cover the bank transfer expenses, the amount of which depends on the country and the local bank where the payment is made.